VictorTaelin/HOC/ROADMAP.md

 4. Release and market, focusing on adoption

-We'll **not** include the following items from the pitch deck:

-1. ThreadBender B2B Business.
-We want to focus on building the tech and promoting adoption.
-We will rework the business model through the year.

-We will run out of funds in Q1 2025, for a 2 year runway.

 Initial projected budget for the $5m goal:

 Title    | Project    | Skills         | Function                | Salary   | Person